WARNING: These guidelines are TENTATIVE

 nested functions.
 Such constructions, while interesting and sometimes

-amusing, will have to wait until they required by a C standard that are
+amusing, will have to wait until they are required by a C standard that are

 actually implemented in BOTH gcc